MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 > You can press F3 to activate and deactivate the search box.
 For more information see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).

 ## <a name="Filtering"> </a>Filtering
-Filtering provides a more advanced and versatile way of controlling which records display in a list.
+Filtering provides a more advanced and versatile way of controlling which records display in a list or in a report.
 There are two major differences between searching and filtering, as described in the table below.

 || **Searching** | **Filtering** |
 |--|----------|------------|